MEET THE STAFF

 Josh works from home and is a graduate from the U of SC Darla Moore School of Business and is a Columbia Native.
 He has been a league bowler for most of his life and has a deep love for animals and the outdoors.

 Jonas started working on the farm in March, 2018 when he was 12 years old.
-He has gone from helping out with simple chores like cleaning out the barn, to now at 15, assisting with veterinary procedures, giving medications to animals, giving goats pedicures, and managing day to day farm activities.
-He is an avid photographer and one day hopes to start his own photography business.
+He has gone from helping out with simple chores like cleaning out the barn, to now at 17, assisting with veterinary procedures, giving medications to animals, giving goats pedicures, managing day to day farm activities, and providing adorable animal content for our social media.